-Antarctica: Story scout trip to NZ’s Scott Base and field sites where climate scientists were working
+Antarctica: Scout trip to NZ’s Scott Base and surrounding climate science field sites

 Going down the Observation “Obs” Tube, under the ice at McMurdo Station.